EchoMAV/EchoTherm-Daemon/README.md

 # EchoTherm Software Package

-The EchoTherm package consists of three major components, the EchoTherm Daemon (echothermd), The EchoTherm app (echotherm) and a Video4Linux loopback device.
+The EchoTherm software package consists of three major components
+- The EchoTherm Daemon (echothermd)
+- The EchoTherm app (echotherm)
+- Video4Linux loopback device

+Each component is described below.

 ### Installation
-clone this repository, then run the install script:
+To build and install, first clone this repository, then run the install script:
 ```
 git clone https://github.com/EchoMAV/EchoTherm-Daemon.git
 cd EchoTherm-Daemon
 sudo ./install.sh
 ```
 > [!IMPORTANT]
-> The installation script will place `echothermd` and `echotherm` in `/usr/local/bin` so they can be run from anywhere.
+> The installation script will place `echothermd` and `echotherm` in `/usr/local/bin`.

 ## EchoTherm Daemon